mohan-chinnappan-n/cli-dx/ai/openai/completion.md

 EXAMPLE

      ** Using OpenAI given a prompt, tool will return one or more predicted completions.
 Also summary of the prompt if op flag is set to 's'.
-Also generates Ideas if op flag is to 'i' **
+Also generates Ideas if op flag is to 'i'.
+Provides the fix for the given python code if op flag is set to 'py_bug_fix **

-      sfdx mohanc:ai:openai:completion -k keyfile.json  -p 'prompt' -o 's or i'
+      sfdx mohanc:ai:openai:completion -k keyfile.json  -p 'prompt' -o 's or i or py_bug_fix' -m 'max tokens (default:8)'

       Example: